doc4d/docs/docs/netkit/4d-netkit.md

 ## Office365Provider

+The `Office365Provider` class allows you to call the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview#data-and-services-powering-the-microsoft-365-platform) to:
+* get information from Office365 applications, such as user information
+* send emails

-The `Office365Provider` class allows you to get information from Office365 applications, such as user information, after a valid token request (see [OAuth2Provider object](#new-auth2-provider)).
+This can be done after a valid token request (see [OAuth2Provider object](#new-auth2-provider)).

-This class can be instantiated in two ways:
+The `Office365Provider` class can be instantiated in two ways:
 * by calling the `New Office365 provider` method
 * by calling the `cs.NetKit.Office365Provider.new()` function